 Before I became a law professor, I was a lawyer myself.
 A few years in the trenches left me overwhelmed and burnt out.
 I gave up my hobbies and began to think of my life in six-minute increments.
 After entering academia, I became a productivity nerd, devouring every resource imaginable on how to construct a healthier, happier, and more effective work life.
 I started a coaching program, Effective Lawyer, to share these resources with overwhelmed attorneys and save them up 20+ hours per month.

-I’ll share many of these key strategies with you during an upcoming Avvo webinar.
-For now, here are four strategies you can implement right away to get started.
+Here are four strategies you can implement right away to get started.

 1. Calendar everything